-The permitted Floor Area Ratio (FAR) for a project in the 85-foot height area is 4.5 for the nonresidential areas of the project site.
+The permitted Floor Area Ratio (FAR) for a project in the 95-foot height area is 4.0 for the nonresidential areas of the project site.
 The project site is approximately 17,273 square feet, and therefore the maximum non-residential FAR allowed would be 63,706 square feet.
-The proposed project would provide approximately 1,324 square feet of commercial space.
-Combined with the Sawmill building commercial space at 3400 Broadway, the total non-residential square footage would be 27,531 for an FAR of 1.59, which is within the FAR allowance of 4.5 for the site.
+The proposed project would provide approximately 950 square feet of commercial space.
+Combined with the Sawmill building commercial space at 3400 Broadway, the total non-residential square footage would be 26,828 for an FAR of 1.55, which is within the FAR allowance of 4.0 for the site.
 Therefore, the proposed project would comply with the amount of non-residential FAR allowed under the Planning Code.

-With respect to residential density, the 85-foot height area allows 1 dwelling unit per 275 square feet of lot area.
+With respect to residential density, the 95-foot height area allows 1 dwelling unit per 200 square feet of lot area.
 For mixed-use projects, the maximum residential density is based on the total lot area and any square footage occupied by a non-residential use is included in the lot area calculation.
-The project site is approximately 17,273 square feet in size; and as such, the base maximum residential density on the project site would be 63 dwelling units.
-With the proposed affordable housing component (33% of the units at the Moderate Affordability level and 5% at the Very Low Income level), the State Density Bonus Law would afford an additional 48% residential density for an overall allowance of 93 units at the site.
+The project site is approximately 17,273 square feet in size; and as such, the base maximum residential density on the project site would be 86 dwelling units.
+With the proposed affordable housing component, the State Density Bonus Law would afford additional residential density to allow the proposed 105 units at the site.
 This density would be consistent with the provisions of the BVDSP and the City's Planning Code with application of the required State Density Bonus Law.

-The project site is in the 85-foot height area, where the maximum height is 85 feet and the number of stories permitted, not including underground construction, is eight.
-The proposed project would be up to 85 feet in height with eight stories.
+The project site is in the 95-foot height area, where the maximum height is 95 feet and the number of stories permitted, not including underground construction, is eight.
+The proposed project would be less than 93 feet in height with eight stories.
 The height of the proposed project would comply with the BVDSP.

-Consequently, in accordance with Section 15183.3 of the CEQA Guidelines, the proposed project is consistent with the BVDSP.
+Consequently, in accordance with Section 15183.3 of the CEQA Guidelines, the proposed project is consistent with Plan Bay Area 2050 and the BVDSP.